heyitsnuel/reseller_sales_analysis/README.md

 - 49.7% of the values in `StartDate` column is either `00:00.0` or "NULL", which poses as an incompleteness problem as well.
 - 58.9% of the values in `EndDate` column is "NULL".
 Combined with blanks and `00:00.0`, it's missing values accumulate to 90% of the whole table.
 - There are some duplications in `ProductAlternateKey` (Uniqueness score 85.7%).
+- For non-null values in `StandardCost`, I identified the outliers using IQR, and found 39 outliers (~11%).
+This is the same with `ListPrice`, and `DealerPrice`.

 #### DimSalesTerritory

+There seems to be only one concern, that there is missing information for one particular row corresponding to `SalesTerritoryKey` 11.

 #### DimInvoices